jlinick/EclipseAutomator/README.md

 ],
 ```

-`camera_id` should uniquely identify your camera, if only one camera is used it is not necessary.
+`camera_id` should uniquely identify your camera, if only one camera is used this is not necessary.
 We recommend you use the camera name specified by gphoto2 (you can check by running `./show_devices.sh`).
-This will allow the script to identify the usb port of your equipment regardless if the port is connected to your computer.
+This will allow the script to identify the usb port of your equipment automatically even with multiple cameras connected.
 Otherwise, if you change the port your camera is plugged into you will need to specify the correct port in usb_port below.

 `usb_port` (optional) the usb port of the camera.
 This will show up under /dev/tty\*usb\* Keep in mind if you plug your camera into different ports this will change.
 Runing `./show_devices.sh` should show you your connected cameras and their specific usb ports.